industrial-data-space/trusted-connector-documentation/docs/_docs/dev_core.md

 If building of docker images from the artifacts built in the previous step is desired, you can either

 * build them manually using the `Dockerfile` in the respective module directories (karaf-assembly/Dockerfile for the TC core, for instance) or
 * enable experimental CLI features in docker (see https://docs.docker.com/engine/reference/commandline/cli/#experimental-features) and run `./buildx/docker-buildx.sh` (issue `chmod +x ./buildx/docker-buildx.sh` before if the script has not yet been marked executable).
-This will build all relevant containers for the current platform (including ttpsim, tpmsim, and IDSCP example images).
+This will build all relevant images for the current platform.

 ## Entering the Shell